 Your garden waste bin

-- Your garden waste bin is emptied once a fortnight and we do not charge an extra fee for this.
+- Your garden waste bin is emptied once a fortnight.

 - We don’t collect extra garden waste, we will only take what is inside your bin

 - The lifting arms on our vehicles have a weight limit so if your bin is too heavy we can’t empty it.
 To avoid this, don’t squash too much waste into your bin and never put any soil or stones in with your garden waste.

 - What to put in your garden waste bin

 What to put in your garden waste bin

 - Cut flowers